 Because of many things, Merrick is a great place for families with children to consider.
 First of all, many other families with children live here, making Merrick a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Merrick has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Merrick’s overall crime rate is lower than average for the country.

-One of the nice things about Merrick is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Merrick is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Merrick is a somewhat ethnically-diverse town.
 The people who call Merrick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merrick residents report their race to be White, followed by Asian.
+Merrick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.27% of the town’s residents.
 Important ancestries of people in Merrick include Italian, Irish, German, Russian, and Polish.

 The most common language spoken in Merrick is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.